A breakdown of all charges when buying a property in Dubai.

 Initial deposit

 Due to the fast-paced nature of Dubai’s property market, an initial deposit is required to secure a purchase.
-This deposit is usually paid by the buyer to the seller via cheque but is held in escrow by a RERA – authorised agent until the property is officially transferred.
+This deposit is usually paid by the buyer to the seller via cheque but is held by a RERA-authorized agent until the property is officially transferred.

 For secondary market purchases of ready properties, the government of Dubai requires a 10% deposit.